 Where do you ship from?

-We ship from Los Angeles via USPS.
+We ship from Austin, TX via USPS.
 It will come in a small priority flat rate box.

 Can you use sananga before or during an ayahuasca ceremony?